The Best Years of Our Lives: Plot

+Fred arrives home and cannot locate his party girl wife, who does not expect him.
+The Stephensons and their daughter Peggy invite Fred along with them for the evening, bar hopping in celebration of Al's return.
+An inebriated Fred keeps asking Peggy who she is, and she reminds him that she is "Al's daughter."
+When Fred is unable to get into his apartment, the Stephensons offer him a bed for the night.
+Later, Peggy calms Fred during a nightmare, and they develop a mutual attraction.
+When Peggy and her boyfriend invite Fred and Marie out to dinner, Peggy realizes how shallow and materialistic Marie is and determines to break up Fred's marriage.

+Although proficient in managing his disability, Homer is frustrated by his loss of independence.
+Concerned that Wilma doesn't fully understand the difficulties of being married to him with his disabilities, Homer demonstrates how she'll need to assist him at bedtime when he removes his prosthetic hands, leaving him helpless.
+Wilma reaffirms her love and vows her commitment for life.

+Widely respected by the bank's senior management for his past business acumen, Al is criticized after approving an unsecured loan to a farmer and fellow veteran without collateral.
+With inhibitions lowered by excessive drinking, Al gives a speech at a work banquet that satirizes requiring a veteran to provide collateral before risking his life to take a hill in battle.

-All three characters' individual stories come to a head.
-When Homer visits Fred at the drug store, another customer criticizes U.S. involvement in the war and tells Homer his injuries were not necessary.
-Homer responds in anger, and Fred intervenes on Homer's behalf, punching the customer and then being fired for it.
-Meanwhile, Fred's wife, Marie, frustrated with his lack of financial success and missing her past nightlife, tells Fred she is getting a divorce.
-Bitter, and seeing no future in Boone City, particularly with Al telling Fred to stay away from Peggy, Fred decides to pack up and catch the next plane out.
-While waiting at the airport, Fred walks into an aircraft boneyard, where he climbs into one of the decommissioned B-17 bombers.
-Sitting in the bombardier's seat, Fred has another flashback.
-He is roused out of his stressful memories by a work crew foreman, who informs him that the planes are being demolished for use in the growing pre-fab housing industry.
-Fred asks him if they need any help in the budding business, and is hired.
+With little work experience and unable to find a better job than soda jerk, Fred returns to the same drugstore.
+Fred and Peggy's attraction grows stronger, increasing tensions with her father Al. When Homer visits Fred at the drugstore, another customer criticizes US involvement in the war, telling Homer his injuries were unnecessary.
+Homer responds angrily, and Fred punches the customer, for which he's fired.
+Marie, frustrated with Fred's lack of financial success and missing her past nightlife, seeks a divorce.

+Bitter and seeing no future in Boone City, particularly with Al telling him to stay away from Peggy, Fred decides to catch the next plane out.
+While waiting at the airport, Fred walks into an aircraft boneyard, climbing into the bombardier's seat of a decommissioned B-17 bomber.
+He's roused from a painful flashback by a work crew foreman, who tells him the planes are being demolished for use in the growing prefab housing industry.
+Fred asks if they need help in the budding business and is hired.

-Al, Millie, and Peggy attend Homer's and Wilma's wedding, where Fred is best man.
-Now divorced, Fred reunites with Peggy after the ceremony.
-Fred expresses his love but tells her things may be financially difficult if she stays with him.
-Peggy's smile makes it clear she will remain committed to Fred.
+Al, Milly, and Peggy attend Homer and Wilma's wedding, where Fred is best man.
+Now divorced, Fred reunites with Peggy and expresses his love but says things may be financially difficult if she stays with him.
+Peggy's smile expresses her joy and she and Fred kiss.